 Packing Tip 1: Lay it out and half it

 It took me several times moving countries to truly learn to pack less.
 It really, really did.

-Layout all your clothes and gadgets.
-I always do this on a nicely-made bed so I can get a good visual at everything I need to stuff in my backpack.
+Lay out all your clothes and gadgets.
+I always do this on a nicely made bed so I can get a good visual of everything I need to stuff in my backpack.

 Then...
 Half it!
 Half the amount that's on the bed.
 Really, try it!
 You'll already feel better.

 If you're ready to take it to the next level, then you can half what you already halved.
 I did that for my move to Mexico and it was liberating.
 Plus, when I ended up moving from Mexico a year later, I had way less stuff to re-pack thanks to my initial effort to downsize.
 Boo-yah!